ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 In this exercise, you will perform these tasks for the Global Administrator role.
 Holly will take on the role of the approver, and Patti Fernandez will be the user requesting access to the role.

-**Note:** In Task 3, Patti Fernandez will submit a request to be assigned the Global Admin role.
+**IMPORTANT:** In Task 3, Patti Fernandez will submit a request to be assigned the Global administrator role.
 The activation request process is set up to require Multi-Factor Authentication (MFA).
 If you do not have a phone to complete this process, notify your instructor.
 You can still complete Tasks 1 and 2, and you may be able to partner up with another student to watch them complete the remaining tasks.

 ### Task 1 - Configure the Global Administrator role to require approval